Why British charcuterie?

 We believe that British Meat is exceptional, which in turn produces exceptional British charcuterie.
 British farmers produce some of the best meat in the world; we have much higher welfare standards than on the continent, giving a fairer and tastier end product.
 We work closely with a select group of farmers and suppliers, choosing them based on their exacting standards and highest quality of produce.

-We are also proud to be part of resurgence in British food, and the development of a genuine culture and community around it.
 London has become one of the world’s most vibrant food capitals, and we take pleasure in supplying the chefs and food lovers that work and live here.

 How we work